The best things to do in Morzine in summer

 How to get to Morzine

-The nearest airport is in Geneva, 80km away.
-Several companies offer shared minibus transfers from Geneva Airport to your accommodation in Morzine for around €65 return per person.
-Chambery and Lyon airports are also both around 2 hours away.
+Morzine’s nearest airport is in Geneva, 80km away.
+A shared minibus transfer* from Geneva Airport to your accommodation in Morzine takes around 1.5 hours and costs from €17 one way per person.
+You can also book a private transfer.* Chambery, Lyon and Grenoble airports are also 2–2.5 hours from Morzine but transfers are more expensive.

-Where to stay in Morzine in the summer
+Where to stay in Morzine in summer

-You can also get bargain self-catering apartments in Morzine in the summer.
-I found a two-bed apartment for £500 for a week in August (the same place was £1300 in January).
-As there are a lot of apartments and lower demand in summer you can sometimes negotiate a better price, or some places offer a discount if booking for a week or more.
+As there are a lot of apartments and lower demand in summer, you can sometimes negotiate a better price, or some places offer a discount if you book for a week or more.

-Chalet Robin* is a six-bedroom property sleeping 12 a short walk from the centre of Morzine with a big lounge on the top floor with balcony, an open-plan kitchen-diner and a hot tub on the ground floor.
+Chalet Robin* is a six-bedroom property sleeping 12 a short walk from the centre of Morzine with a big lounge on the top floor with balcony, open-plan kitchen-diner and a hot tub on the ground floor.
 Or Chalet Delphinette* sleeps up to seven with two bedrooms and a sofa bed.
 It’s newly renovated with a hot tub and panoramic terrace views.

 Save for later